akashe/Python-Code-Generation/README.md

 #### Steps for data processing:
 1. Removing duplicate question answer pairs: Original data had many duplicate questions and python codes submitted by as same assignment by different team members.
 After removing duplicate pairs, the total unique question answer pair we about 3100 as compared to 4600+ original pairs.
 2. Tokenization: As said earlier, we used python's own tokenizer.
 There was a problem with it though.
 It took strings like the ones present in print('Akash Kumar') as a seperate string token 'Akash Kumar'.
 This unnecessarily increase vocab size.
 So tokenized these strings as characters to increase models verstality.
-Also, we replace all "\n\t" substrings to "\n \t" because tokenizer wasn't identifying the indent for next line in "\n\t"
 3. Formatting with proper indentation: Data had multiple indentation schemes.
 We identify the indent required and finally replace it with corresponding '\t' to keep sequence length smaller.

 #### Loss Function: